cilium/cilium/Documentation/operations/upgrade.rst

 * The built-in WireGuard userspace-mode fallback (Helm ``wireguard.userspaceFallback``) has been deprecated and will be removed in a future version of Cilium.
 Users of WireGuard transparent encryption are required to use a Linux kernel with WireGuard support going forward.
+* Local Redirect Policy, when enabled with socket-based load-balancing, redirects traffic from policy-selected node-local backends destined to the policy's frontend, back to the node-local backends.
+To override this behavior, which is enabled by default, create local redirect policies with the ``skipRedirectFromBackend`` flag set to ``false``.

 Removed Options
 ~~~~~~~~~~~~~~~